The quickest way to estimate a bearing’s lifespan and performance is by knowing all about the application load that will be placed on the bearing.

-One of the most important determining factors of bearing performance and life is the type and amount of load that will be applied to a bearing in a system.
-Engineers should consider system bearing loads when designing a new application, tweaking an existing application, and especially after a bearing failure or malfunction.
+Engineers should think about bearing loads when designing a new application, tweaking an existing application, and especially after a bearing failure or malfunction.

-Typically, application loads transfer to the system’s shaft, then to the bearing’s inner ring and continue to extend to the outer ring.
+Application loads generally transfer to the shaft and then to the bearing’s inner ring, then, to the outer ring.

-There are many different combinations of loads that a bearing system encounters but most can be boiled down to these four main groups:
+A bearing supports many different load combinations but most types of application loads can be boiled down to these four main groups: